 - Very lightweight at just 6 pounds

-What to Look for in a Window fan for Smoke
+What to Look for in a Window Exhaust fan for Smoking

 - Reversible airflow